For online companies, few things are more important than the user onboarding process.

 - forge ID documents (using Photoshop or other editing software)

-- combine real and fake data to create synthetic IDs
+- combine real and fake data for synthetic identity fraud attacks.

 A rise in rent-an-ID service is also occurring.
 This is when someone willingly sells their identity documents to criminals who need them to commit their crimes.
 By allowing fraudsters to use their identity online, the person becomes complicit and receives a small commission.